slendersnax/sl-todoer-py/README.md

 # sl-todoer-py
-A simple todo app in Python
+A simple todo app in Python based on the "Simple CRUD" checkpoint found here: https://roadmap.sh/full-stack